-- User Interface-for setting ventilation modes, displaying patient data, and indicating alarms - Patient Unit-for mixing gases - Patient Breathing System-for delivering and exchanging gases
+- User Interface for setting ventilation modes, displaying patient data, and indicating alarms - 2.
+Patient Unit-for mixing gases - Patient Breathing System-for delivering and exchanging gases

-1.1.3 Intended Use
+1.1.3 INTENDED USE

-The SERVO-i Ventilator System is intended for treatment and monitoring of patients in the range of neonates, infants, and adults with respiratory failure or respiratory insufficiency.
-SERVO-i is a ventilator system to be used only by healthcare providers in hospitals or healthcare facilities and for in-hospital transport.
+The SERVO-i Ventilator System is intended for treating and monitoring patients ranging from neonates to adults with respiratory failure or respiratory insufficiency.